 This post is a guest submission.
 Please see our Disclaimer, Disclosures, & Affiliate Notice for details.

 There are far too many disputes with neighbors which end up going to court due to a lack of basic communication.
 Illegal or dangerous activity should be reported to the cops without hesitation, but when it comes to dealing with nuisance neighbors, then it is entirely possible to solve the issue or issues with simple exchanges before having to deal with the police or civil court.
-Here are a few tips suggested by the property settlement lawyers in Sydney.
+Here are a few tips suggested by property settlement lawyers.
 In grey areas, there are a variety of ways to deal with a bad neighbor, and they usually begin by being a good one.

 Get to Know One Another a Little Better